Close ILTakeCare Suggestion

 • 18 Apr 2023

-• 5 min read
+• 6 min read

-• 2889 views
+• 7615 views

 Are you tired of feeling like you are paying for car insurance that does not quite fit your needs?
 Maybe you are looking for coverage that specifically protects your car from damages caused by your actions without involving a third party.
 Or perhaps you are simply overwhelmed by the sheer number of car insurance policies out there, each with its jargon and fine print.
 Well, take a deep breath and relax because we are here to help.
 In this article, we will be diving into the world of standalone own-damage car insurance policies to help you understand what’s in it and what’s not covered.

-What is Standalone Own Damage Insurance?
+What is Standalone OD Car Insurance?

 Standalone own damage insurance is a type of car insurance policy that provides coverage for damage to your vehicle caused by events such as an accident, theft, fire, or natural disaster.
 The Insurance Regulatory and Development Authority of India (IRDAI) introduced the concept of standalone own-damage insurance in September 2018 to increase consumer choice and provide more flexible coverage options.
 However, you can avail of this coverage if your car has active third-party liability insurance.

 If you’re still a bit confused about own damage insurance meaning, let us dig deeper.
 For those unfamiliar, "own damage" (OD) refers to the harm done to your own property (in this context, your car).
 If your insurance has an OD clause, it will pay to fix your automobile if it is damaged.
 It's also possible to refer to this kind of insurance as "own damage" (OD) coverage, which stands on its own.
-But, third-party liability insurance refers specifically to a policy that does not provide coverage for the policyholder's damages but only covers damages to third parties.
-For instance, if you accidentally ram your vehicle into your neighbour's car, your auto insurance will pay to fix your neighbour's automobile.
+However, third-party liability insurance refers specifically to a policy that does not provide coverage for the policyholder's damages but only covers damages to third parties.
+For instance, if you accidentally ram your vehicle into your neighbour's car, your auto insurance will pay to fix your neighbour’s automobile.
 But you will end up paying for the cost of repairing your own vehicle.

 This is where a standalone OD insurance policy is handy and helps you save money.

-ICICI Lombard offers own damage insurance for cars.
-The coverage includes:
+The own damage coverage includes:

 ● Accidents: